 There is no such thing as a one-size-fits-all online training program.
 Modern learners expect personalized online training resources that cater to their needs, and not a generic online training course that tries, and fails, to give everyone the information they’re looking for in an easily digestible format.
 The truth is that people learn in different ways and have different learning goals.
 As such, your organization must be able to provide them with relevant online training materials that factor in personal preferences and job duties.
 Include clickable eLearning course maps, individualized online training paths, and recommended online training resources based on past performance.

 2. Microlearning Online Training Resources

 Multitasking is a myth.
 The human brain cannot concentrate on more than one task at a time.
 That doesn’t stop modern learners from trying.
 They are busy and juggling multiple assignments at any given time, which means that they need quick and convenient online training activities.
 For example, microlearning online training resources that offer solutions to common challenges and focus on their areas for improvement.
 Here are a few bite-sized online training tools you may want to consider for modern learners:

 A blend of images and text that highlight trends or explore work-related tasks.
 Infographics should cover a specific topic or idea to prevent cognitive overload.
 For example, include 5 key points that address various aspects of the company dress code.
-Include high quality images, vibrant colors, and creative fonts to enhance the aesthetic appeal.
+Include high quality images, vibrant colours, and creative fonts to enhance the aesthetic appeal.